GPrzyborowski/stock-market-simulator/README.md

 ---

 ### `POST /chaos`
 Kills the instance that serves this request.
-The other instance continues serving traffic.
+Thanks to load balancing, the application remains available.

 ---